 As healthcare administrators, we've become accustomed to managing shortages - whether it's staff, equipment, or supplies.
-The current IV fluid shortage presents yet another challenge, but also an opportunity to rethink how we manage and allocate critical resources across our healthcare systems.
+The widespread IV fluid shortage presents not just another challenge, but an opportunity to fundamentally rethink how we manage and allocate critical resources across our healthcare systems.

 I often describe healthcare systems as having "25 to 50 hospitals within a hospital."
 Each department operates somewhat independently, protective of their supplies and equipment.
 This siloed approach, while understandable, can lead to inefficient resource allocation.
 When the ER needs 500 IV bags and the OR needs 1,000, who makes these critical decisions about distribution?
 The reality is that most departments aren't talking to each other about resource allocation.
 Whether we're dealing with IV fluids, CRM machines, ultrasounds, or microscopes - every resource needs to be viewed as part of an interconnected system.